SmokinCaterpillar/pypet/README.md

         traj.f_add_result('z',z, comment='I am the product of two values!')

 This is our simulation function `multiply`.
-The function uses a so called `Trajectory` container which manages our parameters.
+The function uses a so called *trajectory* container which manages our parameters.
 We can access the parameters simply by natural naming, as seen above via `traj.x` and `traj.y`.
 The value of `z` is simply added as a result to the `traj` object.